chohyunjae163/pikuma_physics_class/phy_note.md

 changing their positions in opposite directions along the collision normal.
 #### Impulse Method
 Adjust the velocity of the colliding objects by applying impulses
 The impulse method allows us to directly change the **velocities** of the bidoes that just collided
+The velocity changes are instant, they take new values, and the duration of the frame does not affect the result.
+Achieved through the application of an impulse to both objects, which can be thought of as an immediate transfer of
+momentum between the objects in a system
+#### Momentum
+Momentum is a measurement of **mass** in motion
+a tendenct to stay in motion
+P = m * v

 #### Penalty Method
 Adjust the acceleration of the colliding objects